Woodpeckers

 Woodpecker Identification

 The tell-tale sign of these pests are their distinctive sounds and the holes they leave.
-It’s possible for them to damage trees, utility and telephone poles, and even pecking your house.
-You usually won’t see much damage to aluminum or vinyl siding, but your fascia which is usually made of wood can be riddled with holes from woodpeckers.
+It’s possible for them to damage trees, utility and telephone poles, and even homes or buildings.
+You usually won’t see much damage to aluminum or vinyl siding, but your fascia, which is usually made of wood can be riddled with holes from woodpeckers.
 Look for small holes in clusters along the fascia.
-The only real nuisance a woodpecker can provide to an entirely aluminum or vinyl-sided house is the noise their drumming makes.
+Houses and buildings with vinyl or aluminum siding are generally protected from woodpecker damage.
+The only real nuisance a woodpecker can pose to an entirely aluminum or vinyl-sided house is the noise their drumming makes.
 It can be very repetitive and annoying during mating seasons.
 Females will do it to attract a mate.

 Frequently Asked Questions